How We Invest

 Partner Interview

-If we choose to move forward to learn more about you and your company, you’ll receive an invitation from us to interview with the full LongJump partnership.
+If we choose to move forward to learn more about you and your company, you’ll receive an invitation from us to interview with the LongJump partnership.

 Partner Diligence